 The Board may, in its absolute discretion, refuse to make any grants or contributions or otherwise render financial assistance to or for any or all purposes for which funds are requested; and

-After the Board has approved a grant to another organization for a specific project or purpose, the Corporation may solicit funds for the grant to be used for the specifically approved project or purpose of the other organization.
+After the Board has approved a grant to another organization for a specific project or purpose, the NACW may solicit funds for the grant to be used for the specifically approved project or purpose of the other organization.

-Notwithstanding the foregoing, the Board shall at all times have the right to withdraw approval of the grant and use the funds for other purposes set forth in section 501(c)(3) of the Code.

-Section 3.
-Term and Service of Directors.

-Except for the Host Commission Director, Directors shall serve two years (2) and until their successors are elected and qualified.
-The Host Commission Director shall serve until the close of the next Annual Conference.

-Directors at Large shall be divided into two (2) classes.
-The term of one (1) class shall expire in each year.

-If, during the term of a Director, his or her status as a commissioner or board member or staff member of a voting member ends, that individual may continue to serve as a director until the next election, with the approval of the Board of Directors.

 Section 4.
+Term and Service of Directors and Officers

+Directors and Officers shall serve two years (2) and until their successors are elected.
+Directors, to the extent possible, shall serve staggered terms with half coming up for election each year.
+If, during the term of a Director or Officer, their status as a commissioner or board member or staff member of a voting member ends, that individual may continue to serve as a Director or Officer until the next election, with the approval of the Board of Directors.

+Section 5.
 Vacancies.

-Vacancies in the Class of At Large Directors shall be filled by a majority of the remaining Directors.
-Each person so elected shall be a Director until her or his successor is elected and qualified at the next Annual Conference of the Members, or at any special meeting of the Board duly called for that purpose and held prior thereto.
+Vacancies for Directors may be filled by a majority of the remaining Board.
+Each person so elected shall be a Director until their successor is elected and qualified at the next Annual Conference of the Members, or at any special meeting of the Board duly called for that purpose and held prior thereto.
+If the officer of any officer becomes vacant for any reason, the vacancy may be filled by the remaining Board, except the term of President, which will be filled by the Vice President.

-Section 5.
-Removal

-Any Director may be removed from office pursuant to the provisions of the laws of the state of incorporation.
-Removal may be by any of the following:

-By the Voting Members – The entire Board of Directors, or any individual Director, may be removed from office without assigning any cause by the vote of members entitled to cast at least a majority of the votes which all members present would be entitled to cast at any annual or other regular election of Directors.

-By the Board – The Board of Directors may declare vacant the office of a Director if she or he is declared of unsound mind by an order of court or is convicted of felony, or for any other proper cause specified in the bylaws, or if, within 60 days, after notice of her or his election, she or he does not accept such office either in writing or by attending a meeting of the Board of Directors.

-By the Board – The Board may, upon petition of any member or Director, remove from office any Director in case of fraudulent or dishonest acts, or gross abuse of authority ordiscretion.

 Section 6.
+Resignations and Removal

+Resignations.
+Any Director or Officers may resign at any time upon written notice to the NACW.
+The resignation shall be effective upon receipt by the NACW or at such subsequent time as may be specified in the notice of resignation.

+Removal.
+Any Director, associate director, or Officer may be removed from office pursuant to the provisions of the laws of the state of incorporation.
+The Board of Directors may remove an Officer or Director if:

+They are declared of unsound mind by an order of court or is convicted of a felony, or for any other proper cause specified by the bylaws,

+Within 60 days, after notice of their election, they do not accept such office either in writing or by attending a meeting of the Board of Directors,

+The Officer or Director has been involved in fraudulent or dishonest acts or gross abuse of authority or discretion,

+The Officer or Director has four unexcused absences from Board meetings,

+In it’s judgement, the best interest of the NACW will be served thereby.

+Section 7.
 Liability of Directors